Custom formulas: Syntax and definitions

 Syntax: PERCENTILE(event, percentage)

-• Event: Refers to the event you are interested in.
+• Event: Refers to the event that interests you.
 This must be a letter that corresponds to an event in the Events card.

-• Percentage: Refers to the percentile you are interested in.
-This must be a value that is less than or equal to 1.
+• Percentage: Refers to the percentile that interests you.
+This value must be less than or equal to 1.

 Note